-Missing Coursework

-Work not turned in at all will be recorded in Infinite Campus (district grade book) as an M for missing which calculates to a score of zero.
+Missing Coursework Work not turned in at all will be recorded in Infinite Campus (district grade book) as an M for missing which calculates to a score of zero.

-Late Coursework

-Students are expected to complete coursevork on time.
-Late coursevork may be accepted for full credit until the end of the unit based on teacher's professional judgment and evidence collected throughout the unit.
+Late Coursework Students are expected to complete coursework on time.
+Late coursework students are expected to complete coursework may be accepted for full credit until the end of the unit based on teacher's professional judgment and evidence collected throughout the unit.
 Accepted late work will not result in a reduction, and the M (missing) will be replaced with the score earned by the student.
 The teacher or school may make exceptions depending upon student circumstances such as prolonged absences due to illness.